 Percent-encoded characters use upper-case hexadecimal digits.

-Characters in the ALPHA and DIGIT ranges are not be percent-encoded, nor are hyphen, underscore, or tilde.
+Characters in the ALPHA and DIGIT ranges are not percent-encoded, nor are hyphen, underscore, or tilde.

 The “:” delimiter is omitted if the port component of the authority is empty.

 In the host component, registered names and hexadecimal addresses use lower-case.